eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/tutorial_how_to_create_a_vehicle_model.md

 ---
-title: "Python Vehicle Model Creation"
+title: "Vehicle Model Creation"
 date: 2022-05-09T13:43:25+05:30
 weight: 2
 description: >
-  Learn how to create a simple Python Vehicle Model with Visual Studio Code and the Python Vehicle App SDK.
+  Learn how to create a Vehicle Model to get assess vehicle data or execute remote procedure calls.
 aliases:
   - /docs/tutorials/tutorial_how_to_create_a_vehicle_model.md
   - /docs/python-sdk/tutorial_how_to_create_a_vehicle_model.md
 ---

-> We recommend that you make yourself familiar with the [Python Vehicle App SDK Overview](/docs/python-sdk//python_vehicle_app_sdk_overview.md) first, before going through this tutorial.
+A Vehicle Model makes it possible to easily get vehicle data from the KUKSA Data Broker and to execute remote procedure calls over gRPC against Vehicle Services and other Vehicle Apps.
+It is generated from the underlying semantic models for a concrete programming language as a graph-based, strongly-typed, intellisense-enabled library.

 This tutorial will show you how to:

-- Set up a Python Package
-- Create a Python Vehicle Model
+- Create a Vehicle Model
-- Add Vehicle Services
+- Add Vehicle Services to the Vehicle Model
 - Distribute your Python Vehicle Model

+{{% alert title="Note" %}}
+A Vehicle Model should be defined in its own package.
+This makes it possible to distribute the Vehicle Model later as a standalone package and to use it in different _Vehicle App_ projects.
+{{% /alert %}}

 ## Prerequisites

 - [Visual Studio Code](https://code.visualstudio.com/) with the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed.
 For information on how to install extensions on Visual Studio Code, see [VS Code Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery).

-## Create a Python Vehicle Model

-A Vehicle Model should be defined in its own Python Package.
-This makes it possible to distribute the Vehicle Model later as a standalone package and to use it in different _Vehicle App_ projects.
-A Vehicle Model can be created in one of two ways.

-- ### Create a Python Vehicle Model from VSS specification
+## Create a Vehicle Model from VSS specification

-  A Vehicle Model can be generated from the VSS spec. [vehicle-model-generator](https://github.com/eclipse-velocitas/vehicle-model-generator) creates a Vehicle Model from the given vspec specification and also generates a package for use in _Vehicle App_ projects.
+A Vehicle Model can be generated from a [COVESA Vehicle Signal Specification](https://covesa.github.io/vehicle_signal_specification/) (VSS).
+VSS introduces a domain taxonomy for vehicle signals, in the sense of classical attributes, sensors and actuators with the raw data communicated over vehicle buses and data.
+The Velocitas [vehicle-model-generator](https://github.com/eclipse-velocitas/vehicle-model-generator) creates a Vehicle Model from the given specification and generates a package for use in _Vehicle App_ projects.

 Follow the steps to generate a Vehicle Model.

   1. Clone the [vehicle-model-generator](https://github.com/eclipse-velocitas/vehicle-model-generator) repository in a container volume.

-  2. In this container volume, clone the [vehicle-signal-specification](https://github.com/COVESA/vehicle_signal_specification) repository.
+  2. In this container volume, clone the [vehicle-signal-specification](https://github.com/COVESA/vehicle_signal_specification) repository and if required checkout a particular branch:

-        ```
+        ```bash
         git clone https://github.com/COVESA/vehicle_signal_specification
-        ```

-        After cloning if a user wants to refer to a particular branch they can checkout that branch afterwards.

-        ```
         cd vehicle_signal_specification
         git checkout <branch-name>
+        ```
+        In case the VSS vspec doesn't contain the required signals, you can create a vspec using the [VSS Rule Set](https://covesa.github.io/vehicle_signal_specification/rule_set/).

   3. Execute the command

         ```bash